 The ability to communicate effectively is a skill many people lack.
-Communication is not only one’s ability to share their ideas and thoughts in a clarified manner, but also the ability to understand your personal message you’re giving off, whether this is through tone of voice, words spoken and even body language.
-Strong communication enables connection and engagement with others.
-A skill needed across many roles in many sectors.
+Communication is not only one's ability to share their ideas and thoughts in a clarified manner but also the ability to understand the personal message you're giving off, whether this is through tone of voice, words spoken and even body language.
+Strong communication enables connection and engagement with others—a skill needed across many roles in many sectors.

 2. Teamwork and collaboration

 A chain is only as strong as its weakest link.